votchallenge/website/contents/vot2017/presenters.md

  * In addition, please remember to prepare a poster of your paper which will be presented in the poster session.

 ### Slides Format
  * You are required to send a video recording of your slides in MP4 format using a 1024x768 resolution.
-The video should be exactly 3 min and 10 sec long.
+The video should be exactly 5 min long.
 Longer videos will be truncated.
  * Hints: If you prepare your presentation using MS PowerPoint you can time your slides and save the presentation as a WMV video directly from PowerPoint.
  * Some instructions on how to do this can be found [here](https://support.office.com/en-us/article/Turn-your-presentation-into-a-video-c140551f-cb37-4818-b5d4-3e30815c3e83).
 You will then need to convert the WMV video into MP4 (with e.g. FFMPEG)